If you’re trying to grow your home based or creative business online, this post is for you!

 Kind of related to the first point, but your call to action should be really obvious.
 So when I visit your site, it should be obvious what you want me to do.

-On many pages, it might be to signup for your email list (don’t forget to give me something in return, yo!), but on several pages, it might be to get me to buy your product, or contact you.
+On many pages, it might be to signup for your email list (don’t forget to give your readers something in return, yo!), but on several pages, it might be to get me to buy your product, or contact you.

 Here’s an example of a great call to action from Manpacks.
 I knew right away what the website marketing team wanted me to do, and because of the placement and copy, I am inspired to take action (well, I would be, if I were a man…):